rressler/rressler-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Richard Ressler is a Senior Professorial Lecturer in the Department of Mathematics and Statistics at American University.
-He teaches multiple courses in data scince and statistics as well as an AU Complex Problems course on *Big Data, Bias and Justice for All*.
+He teaches multiple courses in data science and statistics as well as an AU Complex Problems seminar course on *Big Data, Bias and Justice for All*.
 His research interests include ethics in data science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.